 The northernmost countries grow few cereals (mainly oats) and concentrate on animal husbandry, especially cattle and dairying.
-Mixed farming and the use of well-
+Mixed farming and the use of welltried crop rotations are widely practised.
+Viticulture is mostly practised in Italy, France and Germany.

 Vineyard

 As for industrial crops, European Russia, Ukraine, and Belarus are large producers of flax and hemp, sugar beets and sunflower seeds.
 Tobacco is grown in Belarus and is also important in Bulgaria, Italy, and Macedonian Greece.